← Back to all articles

 What's next

-Obvious upgrades: species classification on top of detection, a small dashboard over the CSV log, and a headless mode for running on a Raspberry Pi pointed at the garden.
-The skeleton is already there — most of those changes are 20–50 lines.
+Obvious upgrades: species classification on top of detection, alerts when a rare species shows up, and a headless mode for running on a Raspberry Pi pointed at the camera instead of my laptop.
+The skeleton is already there: most of those changes are 20 to 50 lines.

 Code & questions